AutoFR: Automated Filter Rule Generation for Adblocking: Filter Lists

-\descr{Filter Lists over Time.} To motivate our focus on URL-based filter rules for adblocking for \tool{}, we conduct a longitudinal analysis of filter lists over the years.
+\descr{Filter Lists over Time.} To motivate our focus on URL-based filter rules \major{to block ads} by \tool{}, we conduct a longitudinal analysis of \fl{s} over the years.
 We discover that filter rules for blocking ads are the most prevalent.
-To do so, we analyze \textit{filterlists.com}, a repository of open-source filter lists~\cite{AllFilterLists}.
-Using Wayback Machine~\cite{Wayback}, we extract information about the filter lists within the past six years (up to when the site was established).
-Fig.~\ref{fig:filterlists-per-year} depicts the growth of filter lists and categorized to showcase their Top--4 purposes: ads, malware, tracking, and phishing.
+To do so, we analyze \textit{filterlists.com}, a repository of open-source \fl{s}~\cite{AllFilterLists}.
+Using Wayback Machine~\cite{Wayback}, we extract information about the \fl{s} within the past six years (up to when the site was established).
+Fig.~\ref{fig:filterlists-per-year} depicts the growth of \fl{s} and categorized to showcase their Top--4 purposes: ads, malware, tracking, and phishing.
 Other purposes include blocking annoyances (\eg{} popups and cookie consent dialogs), crypto-mining scripts, and social tracking.
-By 2022, there are over 2.1K different filter lists for 42 differet purposes that are supported by 44 software tools (\eg{} Adblock Plus (ABP), uBlock Origin, Pi-Hole, AdGuard Home, Opera).
-In addition, when we consider popular tools based on the number of filter lists that they are compatible with, we observe that 80\% of the Top--10 tools all support URL-based filter rules (\ie{} rules that match on URLs and block the request).
+By 2022, there are over 2.1K different \fl{s} for 42 diverse purposes that are supported by 44 software tools (\eg{} Adblock Plus (ABP), uBlock Origin, Pi-Hole, AdGuard Home, Opera).
+In addition, when we consider popular tools based on their compatibility with filter lists, we observe that 80\% of the Top--10 tools all support URL-based filter rules.